Diet after kidney transplant

-Yes, your diet still plays a big role after a kidney transplant.
-It is important to keep a healthy weight and exercise regularly.
+Your diet – what you eat – still plays a big role after a kidney transplant.
+Kidney transplant patients should keep a healthy weight and exercise regularly.
 A healthy, balanced diet will help prevent high blood pressure, high blood sugar, excess weight gain and promote overall wellness and health.
+The anti-rejection medications or immunosuppressants, you’ll take after your transplant will also have an effect on what you can and can’t eat.

 After a kidney transplant, plan to follow a diet low in salt and high in fiber.
 A balanced diet includes a variety of fresh fruits and vegetables, lean meats, reduced-fat dairy products, whole grains, and plenty of water.
 It is important to keep your new kidney hydrated, so drink plenty of water and limit drinks with caffeine.